Catastrophic Personal Injury Attorneys in South Carolina

 Determining Liability in a South Carolina Accident Resulting in Catastrophic Injury

-To file a South Carolina catastrophic injury claim, work with your attorney to learn who caused your accident, including any additional factors that may have contributed to your injuries.
+To file a personal injury claim in South Carolina, you will need to work with your attorney to find out who caused your accident, including any additional factors that may have contributed to your injuries.

 The liable party in your accident must:

-- Have borne a duty of care to you at the time of the accident.
-That party had a responsibility to you, whether to care for you directly (as in the case of a medical malpractice claim) or to help take steps to prevent your injury (as in an auto accident).
+- Have a duty of care to you at the time of the accident.
+The person who injured you must have a duty to exercise reasonable care.
+The duty of care can extend to doctors, as in the case of a medical malpractice claim.

 - Have violated that duty of care in some way.
-In an auto accident, for example, the liable driver may violate his duty of care to you by driving while distracted or drinking and driving at the time of the accident.
+In a car accident, for example, the liable driver violates their duty of care to you by driving while distracted or drinking and driving at the time of the accident.

 Talk to your attorney to learn more about how to determine the liable party after an accident involving catastrophic injuries.
 If your attorney identifies multiple parties that contributed to your accident, you may have grounds to file a South Carolina catastrophic injury claim against each one, which could ultimately help increase the compensation you receive for your injuries.